≡ Menu

 The Blue Wilderness Rocky Mountain Recipe is one of the best dog foods for seniors.
 This kibble is high in protein and free of any grains.
 It doesn’t contain chicken, poultry, and filler ingredients.
 The kibble provides complete nutrition for your senior furbaby.

-The Blue Wilderness Rocky Mountain Recipe kibble comes out to be an average one when you consider the quality of ingredients used to make it.
+The Blue Wilderness Rocky Mountain Recipe kibble is average when you consider the quality of ingredients used to make it.

 The dog food contains:

-This kibble also contains a notable amount of meat in it.
+This kibble also has a notable amount of meat in it.

 Let’s talk pros and cons, shall we?